Still Sticking Around

 19:39 Feb 15, 2026

 Hi Mary- so glad to hear your update, and wishing you all the best in your next endeavors- it all truly sounds so exciting!
 I don’t really know you outside of quick comment conversations, but I felt compelled to respond here in order to tell you what your presence on this site has meant to me, because I think your influence and gift as a writer goes so much deeper than you could ever know.
 My first time to Reedsy was by accident.
 I was on a solo “writers retreat” recovering from a tough season.
 I was rethinking a lot things, including my dream/desire to become a novelist…I felt stuck and frustrated and just really defeated.
 On a whim I googled writing prompts to get out of my own head a little bit and just randomly clicked over to reedsy.
 The prompt posted somehow triggered something in me and I just poured myself out into my first piece here and I posted it on the spot- all in one evening.
-I wasn’t sure how the site worked and don’t even think anyone would read it- but you did, and also left a comment.
+I wasn’t sure how the site worked and didn't even think anyone would read it- but you did, and also left a comment.
 You were so kind to me, and I felt seen for the first time in a really long time.
 I know this is weird to say, but I think you were the first to help pull me out of my grief a little bit and move me in a good direction.
 I think none of us know what kind of effect we truly have in this world.
 But I sincerely believe that just by showing up and trying the thing one more time is actually changing lives in ways we’ll never comprehend.
 And I think you- someone who has shown grace and resilience and such deep kindness (not to mention skill) have changed a lot of lives in both big and small ways.
 You won’t always see that translate over into tangible “wins” and “shortlists”, but there are intangibles at play that are powerful beyond our imagination.
 I guess what I’m trying to say is: thank you.
 Truly.
 I know that whatever you do you’re the kind of person who will always be moving people in a good direction.
 And there’s really no better work I can imagine our world needing.
 Blessings to you.

 Reply